omarlahrach/rwa/README.md

 ## RWA
-##### Routing Optimization and Wavelength Assignment Desktop Application on a Telecommunication Network by Mathematical Programming
+##### Routing Optimization and Wavelength Assignment Desktop Application on a Telecommunication Network

 This app is based on short path algorithms (Dijkstra's algorithm, prims and bellman_ford)